Mean Pulmonary Arterial Pressure Calculator

 What should I avoid if I have pulmonary hypertension?
 Avoiding activities that strain the heart and lungs, such as smoking and excessive physical exertion, is advisable for individuals with pulmonary hypertension.
 Additionally, they should follow their prescribed treatment plan and consult with healthcare professionals.

-See also Redfield Ratio Calculator
+See also Vacuum Pressure Temperature Calculator

 What is the most common drug for pulmonary hypertension?
 The most common class of drugs used to treat pulmonary hypertension is vasodilators, particularly phosphodiesterase-5 (PDE-5) inhibitors like sildenafil and endothelin receptor antagonists like bosentan.